joe-jordan/minimalisp/README.md

 * literal (dotted) pairs are parsed and stored correctly
 * nil or NIL correctly interpreted as a NIL object.
 * symbols are correctly detected in tricky cases, e.g. `+five` is a symbol, where `+5` is an integer.
+* symbols can be quoted 'five is "the quoted symbol FIVE", which is not a symbol with a quote in it, 'FIVE.

 TODO:

-actually write the runtime code, with a Lisp stack that is independent of the Python stack.
+Write a full reference implementation VM.
+The original goal of a Lisp stack that is independent of the Python stack may be resurrected in a future version, or perhaps in the optimised (probably C) version.